 New Title, New Publisher …

-This is still my first novel, which was titled Delbert Pillage.
-The story started out as primarily a character study of Delbert but it evolved into an emotional love story.
-When I changed publishers, it seemed an appropriate time to make the title better reflect the theme.
-There were a few minor refinements as well.
-Those of you that purchased the original version may now have a collector’s item if the general public ever finds this book.
+This is my first novel, which started life under the titled Delbert Pillage.
+Intended to be primarily a character study of Delbert, it evolved into an emotional love story.
+When I changed publishers, it seemed appropriate to make the title better reflect the theme.

 Emotional Impact …